Lohitmishra/MetroPath/README.md

 🔹 DFS & BFS
 Used to traverse the graph and find all possible paths or validate connectivity between stations.

-## 🧾 Project Structure:

 ## File	Description:

-Graph_metro.java -Contains all graph logic, pathfinding algorithms, and the console menu UI.
+Graph_metro.java - Contains all graph logic, pathfinding algorithms, and the console menu UI.
 Heap.java -	Implements a generic heap (priority queue) used for Dijkstra’s algorithm.

 ## 🔧 Technologies Used: